Foreign relations of Abkhazia: North Korea

 In December 2017, the North Korean Chamber of Commerce contacted then-Abkhaz prime minister Gennadi Gagulia.
 Subsequently, an Abkhaz delegation visited Pyongyang (August 2018) and a North Korean delegation visited Sukhumi (November 2018).
 According to the Director of International Relations at the Chamber of Commerce of North Korea, companies of the construction business, the food and textile industry, logistics companies are interested in working with Abkhazia.
 Additionally, North Korean workers could be sent to the Black Sea country.
 In 2019, about 400 North Korean workers settled in Abkhazia.
 In 2021, an OSCE expert guessed that North Korea might be one of the next countries to recognize Abkhazia.
 Abkhazia rejects a diplomatic recognition by North Korea solely for geopolitical reasons.

 Turkey

 The most cordial of the Abkhaz relations with UN member states without official diplomatic recognition are with Turkey.
 Turkey does not follow the Georgian embargo rules and the country hosts a large Abkhaz diaspora.

 United States

+The United States does not recognize Abkhazia as an independent state and considers it an integral part of Georgia.
+U.S. officials have called on Russia to reverse its recognition of Abkhazia and to comply with the terms of the 2008 ceasefire agreement.
+In 2011 the U.S. Senate passed a resolution affirming support for Georgia’s territorial integrity and recognizing Abkhazia as a region “occupied by the Russian Federation”.

 In 2008, the United States government of George W. Bush informally tried to establish contacts with the Abkhaz government.